FENRlR/MB-iSTFT-VITS2/README.md

    ```

     ~~1.
 You may need to install espeak first: `apt-get install espeak`~~

+   If you want to proceed with those cleaned texts in [filelists](filelists), you need to install espeak.`apt-get install espeak`
 7. Prepare datasets & configuration

     ~~1. ex) Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`~~